baremetal-engine/Multicore/README.md

 Multicore is not just a framework—it's a movement to return power, creativity, and permanence to the hands of players and developers.

+🤖 **Future-Compatible with AI-Assisted Protocol Emulation**
+  Multicore is designed with modular architecture that will support future tools—such as AI-generated network adapters and clean-room protocol emulators—enabling broader support for legacy multiplayer environments.

+  This vision allows communities to preserve and restore online play for games with abandoned or undocumented network protocols, while respecting legal and ethical boundaries.

 ---

 ## 📊 Pulse System: Multiplayer and Single-Player Analytics